jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

 distinct (x ∷ xs) = ¬ (x ∈ xs) × distinct xs
 ```

+The following function implements decidable membership in a `Vec`.
+The Agda stdlib should have this, but I couldn't find it in a short
+amount of time.

 ```
 _∈?_ : ∀{n} (x : Id) → (xs : Vec Id n) → Dec (x ∈ xs)